-- In order to cleanse your body of as many bacteria as possible, we ask that you shower with the special Chlorhexidine soap given to you at your preoperative nursing appointment. - Use this soap to clean from the neck down, avoid getting it on your face or genital areas. - Shower with Chlorhexidine soap 5 times: once daily for the 4 days prior to your surgery and a final shower on the morning of your surgery. - Do not shave your underarm area on the side you will be operated on.
+- In order to cleanse your body of as many bacteria as possible, we ask that you shower with the special Chlorhexidine soap. - Use this soap to clean from the neck down, avoid getting it on your face or genital areas. - Shower with Chlorhexidine soap 5 times: once daily for the 4 days prior to your surgery and a final shower on the morning of your surgery. - Do not shave your underarm area on the side you will be operated on.
 If there are any breaks or irritation in the skin, infection may develop which may result in the need to reschedule your surgery.